haowjern/Solving-Quantum-Systems-Numerically-via-Integration-Methods/README.md

 # Solving-Quantum-Systems-Numerically-via-Integration-Methods
 This is a project part of my 3rd Year Computational Physics module, where we studied Numerical Methods.
-Methods explored are -  Trapezoidal &amp; Simpson’s rules, Monte Carlo methods with ﬂat and important sampling.
+In this project, numerical integration was performed for an exponential gaussian function using methods - Trapezoidal & Simpson’s rules, Monte Carlo methods with ﬂat and important sampling.
 Monte Carlo with adaptive sampling was also attempted but not fully successful in its implementation.
+This project has heavy emphasis on correct implementation, speed of implementation, and error analysis.

 Code runs in Python 3.6 Version